Donald McIntyre: Life and career

+Early life and education

 Born in Auckland on 22 October 1934, McIntyre was the son of Hermyn and George McIntyre.
+His mother played violin, and he listened to music on radio and records.
 He was educated at Mount Albert Grammar School, and went on to study at Auckland Teachers' Training College to be a teacher.
-He then decided to become a singer and studied first with Hubert Milverton-Carva in Auckland.
-He performed first concerts, mostly oratorios.
-He studied further in England at the Guildhall School of Music in London with Ellis Keeler, and with Clemens Kaiser-Breme in Essen.
+Simultaneously he took singing lessons with Hubert Milverton-Carva in Auckland. and began to perform in oratorios.
+At age 21, he first watched an opera performance and wanted to become an opera singer.
+His singing teacher got him a scholarship in England at the Guildhall School of Music in London; he studied with Ellis Keeler, and with Clemens Kaiser-Breme in Essen.

 Opera career

 McIntyre made his formal stage debut as Zaccaria in Verdi's Nabucco at the Welsh National Opera in 1959.
 He belonged to the ensemble of the Sadler's Wells Opera from 1960 to 1967, where he appeared in the title role of Verdi's Attila, as Kaspar in Weber's Der Freischütz and in bass roles of Mozart operas, sung in English.
-In 1964 he created the role of the Stranger in Menotti's Martin's Lie at the Bath International Music Festival.
+In 1964, he created the role of the Stranger in Menotti's Martin's Lie at the Bath International Music Festival.
 He joined the Royal Opera House in 1967, performing first as Pizarro in Beethoven's Fidelio.
 He took part in the world premiere of Bennett's Victory on 13 April 1970.
 He was successful as Jochanaan in Salome, Barak in Die Frau ohne Schatten, both by R. Strauss, as Scarpia in Puccini's Tosca, and in the title roles of Verdi's Rigoletto and Alban Berg's Wozzeck.

 Bayreuth

-McIntyre appeared at the Bayreuth Festival first in 1967, as Telramund in Lohengrin.
+Wolfgang Wagner watched McIntyre in London and engaged him for the Bayreuth Festival, where he first appeared in 1967, as Telramund in Lohengrin.
 He returned to the festival over twenty years, also in the title role of Der fliegende Holländer, as Klingsor and later Amfortas in Parsifal, as Kurwenal in Tristan und Isolde and as Wotan/Wanderer in Der Ring des Nibelungen.
 A major accomplishment was his Wotan/Wanderer at Bayreuth in the Jahrhundertring (Centenary Ring) in 1976, celebrating the centenary of both the festival and the first performance of the complete cycle, conducted by Pierre Boulez and staged by Patrice Chéreau, recorded and filmed in 1979 and 1980.
+He portrayed the character with "vocal greatness from the warm-hearted father to the heroic-ruler failure, always paired with the usual outstanding stage appearance".